Five MPavilions can now be visited in and around Melbourne, gifted to the people of Victoria by the Naomi Milgrom Foundation.

 MPAVILION 2014 BY SEAN GODSELL

-Sean’s inaugural MPavilion is inspired by outback sheds and verandas, and the symmetry of classical Greek design.
+Sean Godsell’s inaugural MPavilion is inspired by outback sheds and verandahs, and the symmetry of classical Greek design.
 It has drawn attention here and overseas, winning a 2015 Australian Institute of Architects award as well as a nomination for a World Architecture News award.
 Describing the building’s daily opening ceremony, The Wall Street Journal said: “The pavilion’s beauty lies in its movement.
 Every morning, pneumatic arms lift the walls and roof, opening the space underneath.”

 MPavilion 2014 can now be visited on the grounds of the Hellenic Museum.